AllisonAnz/phase-3-sql-table-relations-introduction/README.md

-# Introduction to Table Relations with SQL
+# Introduction to Table Relations in SQL

 Knowing at least the basics of writing SQL is a useful programming skill.
 The majority of databases you'll work with as a developer will have more than one